GalacticEmperorJin/GalacticEmperorJin/README.md

 Hi!/ 你好!/ Salam!
 I am Katherine Grace Lang and currently at Selangor, Malaysia.
 Things you should know about me:
 - 😎 I'm currently a software engineer intern in Fermion Sdn Bhd.
 Doing backend and frontend development to better understand the SLDC inside a Insurtech industry.
 - 📔 Studied in Universiti Malaysia Sabah with a BSc of Mathematics Computer Graphics.
 Current CGPA: 3.11
-- 🎮 Interest includes: Drawing, Game Design
+- 🎮 Interest includes: Drawing, Game Design, Software Development

 ## 🔧 Tools That I Have Learned and Used
 ### Languages